tduyng/tduyng.github.io/content/pages/about/index.md

 You might know me online as "tduyng" or "tienduy-nguyen".
 Feel free to call me "Duy", pronounced like "Zwee" in Vietnamese.
 That's why I like to use "Z" in my development accounts.
 I'm not big on social media, but I love working on tech projects!

 ## Current role
-I'm currently a Backend Engineer at [Ekino France](https://www.ekino.fr) where I specialize in NodeJs/Typescript and AWS since 2021.
+I'm currently a Backend Engineer at [Ekino France](https://www.ekino.fr) where I specialize in NodeJs/Typescript and AWS for [CANAL+ projects](https://www.canalplus.com/) since 2021.

 ## Past experience
 Before my current role, I worked as a BIM engineer (Building Information Modeling engineer) at [VINCI Group](https://www.vinci.com/vinci.nsf/fr/index.htm) in France.
 Alongside my BIM responsibilities, I developed numerous plugins in C# and VBA to automate tasks for my company.